englekk/handbook-docs/Markdown Extensions.md

 Indicates a collapsible section where only the title is visible

 # Planned features

-Any code in `quotes` or indented blocks should automatically hotlink any words that are documented.

 If Foo is a proper name for an UX entity, the location of **$(Foo)** should display a right-aligned button next to it that links to the corresponding Unodoc page.